w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 ### Becoming a Registrar

-To become a registrar, submit a pre-image and proposal into [Democracy](../maintain/maintain-guides-democracy.md), then wait for people to vote on it.
+To become a registrar, submit a pre-image and proposal on [OpenGov](../learn/learn-guides-polkadot-opengov.md), then wait for people to vote on it.
 For best results, write a post about your identity and intentions beforehand, and once the proposal is in the queue ask people to endorse it so that it gets ahead in the referendum queue.